meshcloud/meshcloud-docs/docs/platforms.openstack.md

 ## CLI Access

-meshPanel generates OpenStack cli login instructions that enable users to quickly authenticate the cli for working with their OpenStack project.
+meshPanel generates OpenStack CLI login instructions that enable users to quickly authenticate the CLI for working with their OpenStack project.